Need Help Getting Probate?

 Guilt And Anger

-Some people may feel guilt, and review the circumstances of the death, and their relationship with the deceased.
-They may wonder what they could have done differently which might have helped the situation.
+Some people may feel guilt and review the circumstances of the death, and their relationship with the deceased.
+They may wonder what they could have done differently to have helped the situation.
 This is also common when there has been relief at someone’s death following a painful and prolonged illness.
 It is worth remembering that many people feel relief when suffering ends.

 Other Peoples Reactions